paulwexler/opinions/on_coding/README.md

 New programmers, lacking the confidence that comes from experience, focus on coding up a usable program as fast as possible.
-The resulting program will embody some useful piece of functionality and all is well until it is actually used, or used in a different context, and then the real world sets in and the input domain is larger or different, or the output requirements have changed.
+They produce a "prototype" version which embodies some useful piece of functionality, and runs to completion, and all is well until it is actually used, or used in a different context, and then the real world sets in and the input domain is different than expected, or the output requirements have changed.

 What happens then, as the code gets patched to handle changes,